6 Day Budget Self Drive Tour of Iceland with the Golden Circle & Jokulsarlon Glacier Lagoon

 Description

-Embark on a real Icelandic adventure with this affordable six-day budget self-drive tour, where you visit the capital of Reykjavik before heading out to the south coast to behold Jokulsarlon Glacier Lagoon.
+Embark on a real Icelandic adventure with this affordable six-day budget self-drive tour and leave the hassle of planning behind.
 This adventure is perfect for you and won't break the bank if you want to take control of the wheel instead of relying on tour guides and bus schedules.

-The highlights of this tour include the majestic waterfalls Seljalandsfoss and Skogafoss, the historical site and geographical wonder of Thingvellir National Park, the spouting geysers in Haukadalur, and the mystic black Reynisfjara coastal beach.
-You'll also see the great Vatnajokull glacier and, of course, Jokulsarlon Glacier Lagoon.
+Along the way, marvel at majestic waterfalls like Seljalandsfoss and Skogafoss, visit the historical site and geographical wonder of Thingvellir National Park, witness the spouting geysers in Haukadalur, and take in the mystic beauty of the black Reynisfjara coastal beach.

 During the booking process, you can add an array of activities to your adventures, such as hiking, snorkeling, snowmobiling, horseback riding, and exploring the inside of a volcano, all of which provide an authentic Icelandic experience.